KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ## 5 · LAYERS — The Awareness Spectrum and Its Inverse Arc

-The Structural Emanation Layers define how awareness manifests at each depth — proto-awareness, then the awareness polarity (awareness and non-awareness), conscious-awareness, then the consciousness register, each centropic register paired with its inverse on the entropic arc — and they close the door on any claim of "transcendence" from states that have not yet reached the reflexive consciousness such a return would require.
+The Structural Emanation Layers define how awareness manifests at each depth — proto-awareness, then the awareness polarity (awareness and non-awareness), conscious-awareness, then the consciousness register, each centropic register paired with its inverse on the entropic arc — and they close the door on any claim that dissolution, whether as dereflexive awareness, ego diffusion, or entropic collapse, is itself transcendence.

 ### Supra-L₀ — 🕳️ Zenon
 **Zenon (Unknown Principle):** trans-structural ground beyond potential and dispersion.
 It does not hold possibility in latency as ⚫ Aion does, nor lawful possibility as 🏛️ Structon does.
 Rather, it is the non-originary allowance by which Structon, Aion, Khaon, and the lattice become conceivable.
 Zenon is neither conscious nor proto-aware — proto-awareness is the station of Aion and Khaon.
 Zenon is beyond awareness, beyond form, beyond polarity, beyond every definable operation of the lattice.